Building Your Own Trusted Execution Environments Using FPGA: Architecture

-To execute an SSA on an enclave, the untrusted application first fills data into the SEB and raises a \textsf{LdExec*} interrupt.
-As shown in Figure~\ref{fig:sebctee}, a SEB has regions for the encrypted and signed SSA (SSA*), input data for the SSA, output data from the SSA, a challenge $Chal$ from a remote verifier, a pre-execution ($PreExecAtt$), a post-execution attestation measurement ($PostExecAtt$) and other data.
-When the \firmware receives a \textsf{LdExec*} interrupt, it copies SSA* and optionally $Chal$ and input data in the SEB from DRAM to its own BRAM \Circled{\textbf{1}}.
-The \firmware can also disable \textsf{LdExec*} interrupts after the data is copied.
-Note that it is critical for the \firmware to perform measurement on the BRAM since the DRAM can be changed asynchronously by the hardcore system.
-The \firmware then decrypts and verifies the encrypted SSA* using the corresponding developer's keys \Circled{\textbf{2}}.
+Under the \modela, the \firmware then decrypts and verifies the encrypted SSA* using the corresponding developer's keys \Circled{\textbf{2}}.
+Under the \modelb, the \firmware requests the \hwloader to decrypt and verify the encrypted SSA*.
 Upon the successful verification of the SSA's integrity, the \firmware loads sections of the decrypted SSA to the right locations and gives the control to the SSA \Circled{\textbf{5}}.
 If there is an output, the SSA writes it in the output region on the BRAM, and yields the control of the softcore CPU back to the \firmware.
 The \firmware copies the output from the BRAM to the DRAM \Circled{\textbf{6}}.
 Finally, the \firmware cleans up all the input, output, and SSA-related regions on the BRAM and awaits new requests from the hardcore system \Circled{\textbf{7}}.
-While SSAs can execute concurrently on their own enclaves respectively, the \firmware also supports executing multiple SSAs sequentially or the same SSA multiple times on the same enclave without reconfiguring the FPGA but just re-initializing the enclave, e.g., flush the cache, clean up the BRAM \Circled{\textbf{7}}, etc.
+While SSAs can execute concurrently on their own enclaves respectively, the \firmware also supports executing multiple SSAs sequentially or the same SSA multiple times on the same enclave without reconfiguring the FPGA but just re-initializing the enclave, e.g., flush the cache, clean up the BRAM \Circled{\textbf{7}}.